opennetworkinglab/fabric-p4test/README.md

     ./docker_run.sh <profile-or-test-case>
     ```

-    `profile` is the `fabric.p4` profile to test.
-To learn more about
+    To learn more about fabric.p4 "profiles" check
-    "profiles" check the instructions available inside the `tests/ptf`
-    directory.
+    [these instructions][fabric profiles].

     For example, to run all test cases for all profiles: